haroonawanofficial/NG-Canaries-Detect/readme.md

 # CanaryHunter Package
-- CanaryHunter to detect canaries and scan the network stealthly and detect traffic, callbacks, and tripwires including in ports
+- CanaryHunter to detect canaries, scan the network stealthily, and identify traffic, callbacks, and tripwires, including in ports.
-- Network File Share Scanner to detect tripwires in network shares
+- Network File Share Scanner to detect tripwires in network shares.

 # NG-CanaryHunter
 - It is an advanced assessment network scanning tool designed for security professionals to detect and interact with canary devices, such as Thinkst Canary and T-Pot while minimizing the risk of detection.